sraynitjsr/Apache_Kafka_From_Scratch/kafka-basics.md

 ###### Start Kafka brokers using the command -> bin/kafka-server-start.sh config/server.properties
 ######## Note => This starts a single Kafka broker.
 In a production environment, you would typically have multiple brokers for fault tolerance and scalability.

+#### 5. Creating a Kafka Topic:

+###### We can create a Kafka topic using the kafka-topics.sh script => bin/kafka-topics.sh --create --topic my-topic --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
+###### This command creates a topic named "my-topic" with one partition and one replication factor.